Aaron98990/ways-of-the-game/handball.md

 > It is an offense if a player:
 > - touches the ball with their hand/arm when it has made their body unnaturally bigger.
 A player is considered to have made their body unnaturally bigger when the position of their hand/arm is not a consequence of, or justifiable by, the player’s body movement for that specific situation.
 By having their hand/arm in such a position, the player takes a risk of their hand/arm being hit by the ball and being penalised

-!> This is my interpretation.
+!> This is my interpretation that also considers the "spirit of the Law".
 There is *a lot* of subjectivity in this.

 > Not every touch of a player’s hand/arm with the ball is an offense.